rosanajosepha/rosanajosepha/README.md

 Hi!
 I'm Rosana.
 Welcome to my GitHub profile!

-I’m a passionate game developer and computer science student with a love for creating fun, interactive experiences.
+I’m a computer science student with an interest in software development, embedded systems, and video games.

-My journey in tech combines creativity, problem-solving, and a deep passion for video games - especially Nintendo classics like Mario Kart and ConcernedApe's Stardew Valley, which inspired my career path. 🎮
+Nintendo classics like Mario Kart and ConcernedApe's Stardew Valley ignited my passion for developing games. 🎮

 <!---
 rosanajosepha/rosanajosepha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.